IlijaMihajlovic/Camera-App-With-UIImagePickerController-And-AVFoundation-Completely-Programmatically/README.md

 * On the left screen we have an UIAlertAction saying the the image is successfully saved to the photo library.
 One right side is the phot library in case the camera is unavailable then the user is taken to the photo library to chose an image.

 ![alt text](https://github.com/IlijaMihajlovic/UIImagePickerController-Completely-Programmatically/blob/master/UIImagePickerControllerProject%20/Images/Iphone2.png)
 ___

-## One Last Note
-* Currently, I do not have an iPhone, so I'm unable to test the app on a real device.
-I apologize in advance for maybe possible bugs.

-   Kind regards,

-   Ilija 🖖 😄
-___

 ## License